chrisknox97/Election_Analysis/README.md

 	Create a County Votes Dictionary
 	county_votes = {}

-After creating my list and dictionary, I needed to extract the county names from my csv, check that all the counties that submitting votes in this election were represented in my county list,and start calculating each county’s respective votes.
-I did this by writing the following if statement:
+After creating my list and dictionary, I needed to extract the county names from my ``csv``, check that all the counties that submitted votes in this election were represented in my ``counties`` list,and start calculating each county’s respective votes.
+I did this by writing the following ``if`` statement:

 	Extract County Name
 	County_name = row[1]